afrozenpeach/coding_challenge/README.md

 ## What'd I'd like to improve on...

 - A better way of handling the differing organization names for bitbucket and github.
 Maybe using a different verb?
+- Find a faster method of getting watchers from bitbucket
+- Find a faster method of getting topics from github
 - Better error handling - build a custom error page that displays detailed error information in addition to a status code
 - Instead of using a generic object for the combined profile, make an actual class
 - Make a class for github and bitbucket, that both inherit from a base class